Vitormdias/Front-End-Course/README.md

-# Front-End-Course
+# Treinamento Ventron
-Repository of a front end basics course
+Conteúdo ministrado no treinamento da ventron

-## Content
+## Conteúdo
 * JavaScript
 * AngularJS
 * Gulp